-Theology and Religious Studies explores religion, the Bible, and theology in relation to politics, history, literature, philosophy, art, culture, personal beliefs, and practices.
-This programme passionately examines how religion influences political and cultural dynamics, including its role in human heritage, conflicts, and social attitudes.
-Students can tailor their studies to cover a range of religions or focus on the Christian tradition.Social and Public Policy addresses global challenges like poverty, inequality, housing, health, technology, and sustainability.
-Drawing from political science, sociology, and economics, it analyses how governments develop responses to meet societal needs, welfare, and wellbeing.
-The programme includes a valuable work placement in a voluntary or public sector organisation.
+**Theology and Religious Studies** encompasses the study of religion, the Bible, and theology in relation to politics, history, literature, philosophy, art, culture, personal belief, and practice.
+The programme explores religion's role in shaping political and cultural life, its place in humankind's textual, cultural, artistic, and philosophical heritage, and its influence on politics, conflict, and social attitudes.
+It can introduce a variety of religions or focus on the Christian tradition.**Social and Public Policy** addresses global and societal challenges like poverty, inequality, housing, health, technology, and sustainability.
+Drawing on political science, sociology, and economics, it examines how governments respond to people's needs, welfare, and wellbeing.
+Students benefit from a work placement with a voluntary or public sector organisation.

 A local representative of University of Glasgow in Singapore is available online to assist you with enquiries about this course.